cggh/panoptes/documentation/importsettings.rst

 Description
   *Text.* Description of the property.
 This will appear in hover tool tips and in the popup box if a user clicks on a property info button.

+MaxColumnWidth
+  *Value.* Specifies the maximum pixel width used for the column representing this property in a table.
+  Longer text will be abbreviated with ellipsis.

+MinVal
+  *Value.* For Value types, specifies the minimum value that can be reached.

+MaxVal
+  *Value.* For Value types, specifies the maximum value that can be reached.

+DecimDigits
+  *Value.* For Value types, specifies the number of decmimal digits that should be used to display the value

 ShowInTable
   *Boolean*.
 If set, this property will appear by default in data table grids in the application.